IRS Launches Initiative to Combat Growing Number of Tax Scams

 Some scammers make use of the IRS’s offer in compromise (OIC) program to mislead taxpayers.
 OIC is an initiative aimed at helping taxpayers who cannot pay federal tax debts.

 Earlier in March, the IRS warned taxpayers about phishing scams designed to steal their personal information.
-Identity thieves are attempting to trick taxpayers into clicking online links that entice them to submit private info or download malware to their systems.
+Identity thieves are attempting to trick taxpayers into clicking online links that entice them to submit private information or download malware to their systems.

-“The IRS has seen hundreds of thousands of dubious claims come in where it appears taxpayers are claiming credits for which they are not eligible, leading to refunds being delayed and the need for taxpayers to show they have legitimate documentation to support these claims,” the agency said.
+“The IRS has seen hundreds of thousands of dubious claims come in where it appears taxpayers are claiming credits for which they are not eligible, leading to refunds being delayed and the need for taxpayers to show they have legitimate documentation to support these claims,” the agency stated.

 Related Topics